mkaganm/ebpf-golang/tr-ebpf-golang.md

 ---

-## 8. Sonuç
+## 8. Conclusion

-eBPF ve Go kombinasyonu, modern sistem gözlemi, ağ güvenliği ve performans izleme için güçlü bir çözüm sunar.
-Bu yazıda ele aldığımız pratik örnek, gerçek dünyada kullanabileceğiniz bir temel oluşturur.
+The combination of eBPF and Go offers a powerful solution for modern system observability, network security, and performance monitoring.
+In this article, we covered a practical example that can serve as a foundation for your real-world applications.

-### Önemli Faydalar:
+### Key Benefits:
-- **Yüksek Performans:** Kernel-space'te minimal overhead
+- **High Performance:** Minimal overhead in kernel-space
-- **Güvenlik:** Verifier ile güvenli kod çalıştırma
+- **Security:** Safe code execution with verifier
-- **Esneklik:** Dinamik program yükleme ve güncelleme
+- **Flexibility:** Dynamic program loading and updating
-- **Gözlenebilirlik:** Sistem derinliklerine erişim
+- **Observability:** Deep access to system internals

-### Gelecek Adımlar:
+### Next Steps:
-1. **Cilium/eBPF** dokümantasyonunu inceleyin
+1. Explore the **Cilium/eBPF** documentation
-2. **bpftrace** ile quick prototyping yapın
+2. Experiment with **bpftrace** for quick prototyping
-3. **Katran**, **Falco**, **Pixie** gibi production-ready eBPF projelerini araştırın
+3. Research production-ready eBPF projects like **Katran**, **Falco**, **Pixie**
-4. Kendi kullanım senaryolarınız için eBPF çözümleri geliştirin
+4. Develop eBPF solutions for your own use cases

-eBPF ekosistemi hızla gelişiyor ve yeni özellikler ekleniyor.
-Bu teknolojinin potansiyelini keşfetmek için deneyimleme ve projeler geliştirme en iyi yöntemdir.
+The eBPF ecosystem is rapidly evolving, with new features and capabilities being added.
+The best way to discover the potential of this technology is to experiment and develop projects using eBPF.